Irreversible entropy production, from quantum to classical

 This formula illustrates well the physical meaning of the limit~(\ref{M_CM_limit_def}).
 If we naively take $\tau\to 0$, only the first term would survive.
 But this term contains only the original system Hamiltonian plus a unitary contribution (Lamb-shift) $\tr_A (V\rho_A)$.
 Moreover, this Lamb-shift is often zero for most choices of ancilla states and interactions (see~\cite{Rivas2012} for more details and ~\cite{Rodrigues2019} for a counterexample).
 Indeed, we shall henceforth assume that $\tr_A (V\rho_A)=0$.

-The actual dissipative contribution, which is what we are interested in, corresponds to the last term in Eq.~(\ref{M_CM_limit_naive}).
-But this is still of order $\tau$ and would thence vanish if $\tau \to 0$.
+The actual dissipative contribution, which is what we are interested in, corresponds to the second term in Eq.~(\ref{M_CM_limit_naive}).
+But this is still of order $\tau$ and would hence vanish if $\tau \to 0$.
 The limit~(\ref{M_CM_limit_def}) should therefore correspond to a limit where $(\rho_S' - \rho_S)/\tau$ is sufficiently smooth to be interpreted as a derivative, but the last term is nonetheless not vanishingly small.
 A more systematic way of implementing this is to introduce a fictitious scaling of the potential by changing $V \to V/\sqrt{\tau}$.
-This means that while we take the interaction time to be very short, we also take it to be very strong in the same proportion.
-This scaling is not physical, but is merely a mathematical bookkeeping device to keep track of which terms to neglect in the series expansion.
-An identical situation also appears in the derivation of the classical Langevin equation: since a delta-correlated Gaussian white noise acts only for an infinitesimal time, it also has to be infinitely strong in order to have a non-negligible effect.
+This means that while we take the interaction time to be very short, we also take it to be very strong in the same proportion. { This scaling is not physical but helps to identify the terms to neglect in the series expansion.} An identical situation also appears in classical Brownian motion: { the white noise entering the Langevin equation can also be seen as resulting from a sequence of independent kicks, each occurring for an infinitesimal time $\Delta t$ and whose magnitude scales as $1/\sqrt{\Delta t}$. }